sap-tutorials/sap-build-process-automation/tutorials/spa-configure-launchpad/spa-configure-launchpad.md

 4. Select **Launchpad Admin** and **Launchpad External User** then choose **Assign Role Collection**.

-    > **Launchpad Admin** is the role for whom is going to design the launchpad in the launchpad editor.
+    > **Launchpad Admin** is the role for whom is going to design the Business Site in the Business Site editor.
 Launchpad Admin should not be given to all users for security purposes.

-    > **Launchpad external** user is the role for whom accesses the final launchpad.
+    > **Launchpad external user** is the role for whom accesses the final Business Site.

     <!-- border -->![Select Roles](Step3-4.png)